 Top 5 Accredited Medical Assistant Schools in Texas

-The following medical assistant schools in Texas are sure to prepare you for a successful career in this field:
+If your looking for where to study for medical assistant certification, you’ve come to the right place.
+The following medical assistant schools in Texas are sure to prepare you for a successful CMA career in the healthcare field:

 Lone Star College

 Lone Star College (LSC) offers medical assistant training at two locations: LSC- CyFair and LSC- North Harris.
 The programs teach students how to pass the American Association of Medical Assistants’ Certified Medical Assistant exam.
 Those who pass the exam make an average salary of $29,000 a year in Texas.
-By comparison, LSC students usually pay only $7,523 for their education.
 The 2011 CyFair class had a first time pass rate of 100% for the certification exam; the national average first time pass rate is only 67%.

 Kaplan University has 12 campuses in Texas as well as online courses you can take from anywhere, making it one of the most flexible medical assistant schools in Texas.
 Its program offers training in a wide range of administrative and clinical skills, including medical equipment preparation, administering EKGs, word processing, filing insurance claims, and assisting in exams, tests, and minor surgeries.
 Tuition for the online medical assistant program is $17,060.
 This program prepares students to become either Certified Medical Assistants, who make an average salary of $29,000 a year in Texas, or registered medical assistants, who make $27,000.